-For sensitive areas, such as the bikini line, or if it’s your first time using an IPL, use the Gentle mode.
+For sensitive areas, such as the pubic area, or if you are learning how to use, use the Gentle mode.

 Wipe the nozzle clean after each use.

 You can undergo another treatment in one week, for a period of up to 12 weeks.
-Then simply adjust to your needs, as hair visibly reduces.
+Then simply adjust to your needs, for example once a month, as hair visibly reduces.